greenelab/ccc-manuscript/manuscript.md

 In this case, Clustermatch separates data points into different numbers of clusters which, when compared to each other, all give an ARI very close to zero (in fact, the maximum value $c=0.01$, is reached with five clusters using $x$ and two using $y$).
 For the other three examples (quadratic, non-coexistence and two-lines), Pearson and Spearman generally fail to capture a clear pattern between variables $x$ and $y$.
 These patterns also show how Clustermatch uses different degrees of complexity to capture the relationships.
-For the non-coexistence pattern, where for instance one gene ($x$) might be expressed while the other one ($y$) is inhibited, Clustermatch only needs two clusters for both variables, similarly to a linear relationship (Anscombe I and III).
+For the non-coexistence pattern where, for instance, one gene ($x$) might be expressed while the other one ($y$) is inhibited, Clustermatch only needs two clusters for both variables, similarly to a linear relationship (Anscombe I and III).
 For the quadratic pattern, Clustermatch separates $x$ into more clusters (four in this case) to reach the maximum ARI.
 The two-lines example shows two embedded linear relationships with different slopes, which either Pearson or Spearman does not detect ($p=-0.12$ and $s=0.05$, respectively).
 Here, Clustermatch increases the complexity of the model by using eight clusters for $x$ and six for $y$, resulting in $c=0.31$.